Hanborough to Charlbury walk

 There are also three pubs in Charlbury awaiting your custom: The Bull Inn (tel 01608 81068900), good for food; Ye Olde Three Horseshoes (formerly known as The Farmers), both on Sheep Street, and the Rose & Crown (tel 01608 810103), with its good choice of beers, on Market Street.

 If doing the walk in reverse, you have two pubs in Hanborough which you should find open for refreshments.

+This edition October 2019.
 No major route changes.
 Detour to the Plough Inn, Finstock, and some minor updates added March 2017.
-In due course directions for the reverse walk will be provided.
+Directions for the walk in reverse walk added October 2019.
+Pub updates March 2022.